Isaac: Family life

-Before Isaac was 40 (Genesis 25:20), Abraham sent Eliezer, his steward, into Mesopotamia to find a wife for Isaac, from his nephew Bethuel's family.
-Eliezer chose the Aramean Rebekah for Isaac.
-After many years of marriage to Isaac, Rebekah had still not given birth to a child and was believed to be barren.
-Isaac prayed for her and she conceived.
+Before Isaac was 40, and when Abraham was advanced in years, the latter sent his chief steward into Mesopotamia to find a wife for Isaac, from his nephew Bethuel's family.
+The steward chose an Aramean woman, Rebekah, and brought her back to Isaac; in the biblical narrative, the steward refers to Isaac as "my master".
+Isaac married Rebekah, and on Abraham's death he inherited all his possessions, with the exception of some gifts which had been given to his six half-brothers, who had been sent to live "to the East to be away from Isaac".

+After many years of marriage, Rebekah had still not given birth to a child and was believed to be barren.
+Isaac prayed for her and she conceived twins.
+They struggled with each other in her womb.
 Rebekah gave birth to twin boys, Esau and Jacob.
 Isaac was 60 years old when his two sons were born.
 Isaac favored Esau, and Rebekah favored Jacob.

 The narratives about Isaac do not mention his having concubines.

 Migration

 Isaac moved to Beer-lahai-roi after his father died.
 When the land experienced famine, he moved to the Philistine land of Gerar where his father once lived.
 This land was still under the control of King Abimelech as it was in the days of Abraham.
 Like his father, Isaac also pretended that Rebekah was his sister due to fear that Abimelech would kill him in order to take her.
 He had gone back to all of the wells that his father dug and saw that they were all stopped up with earth.
 The Philistines did this after Abraham died.
 So, Isaac unearthed them and began to dig for more wells all the way to Beersheba, where he made a pact with Abimelech, just like in the day of his father.